sandeep5max/CEA/README.md

 Pre Implementations Steps : -

-I have signed up an account, created an instance for "BOX" application by providing the access for the instance elements.
+I have signed up for an account in your STAGING ENVIRONMENT, created an instance for "BOX" application by providing the access to my BOX Account for the instance elements.

   By creating an instance for BOX, your service has provided me Authorization key for the BOX element, which is consumed by my API to access your REST services for the BOX instance.
 I have explored and identified your REST services for implementing the below services.